 So the Potting Soil for Aparajita should look like this:

 Mix them well and leave for some time to settle down.

-Now fill the container with this potting soil leaving only few inches from the top.
+Now fill the container with this potting soil leaving only a few inches from the top.

 Now put the container in a sunny location which receives at least 5-6 hours of sunlight.

-Aparajita plant grows well under partial shade but for flowering they require a good amount of sunlight.
+Aparajita grows well under partial shade but for flowering, they require a good amount of sunlight.

 Mix the compost well into the potting soil and always remember to water it thoroughly after fertilizing.

-If your Aparajita plant is not flowering then the main reason can be sunlight, if it doesn’t get proper amount of sunlight it doesn’t flower although it will grow well.
+If your Aparajita plant is not flowering then the main reason can be sunlight, if it doesn’t get the proper amount of sunlight it won’t flower although it will grow well.

 So, make sure your Aparajita flower plant is getting 6 hours of direct sunlight.